eliyasv/eliyasv/README.md

 ### 🧭 About Me

 I started out as a **Server Engineer** managing and troubleshooting servers.
-After 3.5 years in that role, I decided to shift gears into **DevOps**— not just maintaining systems, but **building, automating, and scaling** them.
+After 3.5 years in that role, I decided to shift gears into **DevOps**.

-Now, I’m on a journey of becoming a **DevOps engineer** — not just using the tools, but learning *why* and *how* they are beneficial while I break and fix things.
+Now, I’m on a journey of becoming a **DevOps engineer** - not just using the tools, but learning *why* and *how* they are beneficial while I break and fix things.

 ---